2025 Utrecht University pro-Palestinian campus occupations: Background

 The protests took place amid widespread global demonstrations in support of Palestinian rights and criticism of the role of the Israeli military in the genocide of Palestinians.
 In 2024 in the Netherlands, students began organizing encampments and protest actions similar to those seen on campuses in the United States and elsewhere in Europe.
 In 2025, similar student protests and encampments were happening across the Netherlands, where some were met with police violence.

 Protests, encampments, and occupations

-Utrecht Science Park
+Administration building

 On 4 March 2025, pro-Palestinian activists chained themselves to the entrance of the administration building at Utrecht University in the Utrecht Science Park, temporarily blocking access.
 A demonstration was also held in front, reaching about 50 participants.

 On 20 March 2025, activists blocked again the entrance of the administration building at Utrecht University in the Utrecht Science Park.
 The protest followed a previous blockade and a ten-day ultimatum that the university did not meet.
 While the building remained accessible via emergency exits, approximately 150 employees were inside during the action.
 Protesters, accusing the university of complicity in genocide and apartheid, organized cultural and educational activities during the demonstration.
 The protest called on the university to sever all its institutional ties with Israeli partners.